whitfin/cachex/docs/features/cache-warming/proactive-warming.md

 ```

 These are the only two fields in a `warmer()` record; a `:module` tag to define the module, and a `:state` field to define the state to be provided to the warmer (used later).
 The state in this case is a connection handle to our database, since we'll need that for queries we're trying to warm.
 All that remains is to implement our `DatabaseWarmer` module which implements the warmer behaviour:
-You can also pass `async: true` to execute cache warmup outside of cache startup flow.
-This is useful when you are starting the cache in your supervision tree and warmup takes time.
-Do note that your application might start without cache being warmed up, in which case you might want to complement this with [reactive warming](reactive-warming.md) or find another way to prevent from app starting in invalid state.

 ```elixir
 defmodule MyProject.DatabaseWarmer do